 On the scientific side, definitions range widely too.
 David Aaker, called the “Father of Modern Branding” by marketing text book writer Philip Kotler, defines branding as:

 “Far more than a name and logo, it is an organization’s promise to a customer to deliver what a brand stands for…in terms of functional benefits but also emotional, self-expressive, and social benefits”David Aaker in Aaker on Branding

-So, branding is the whole package: the name, the images, the advertising, the story.
+It’s the whole package: the name, the images, the advertising, the story.
 Good branding associates your company and/or product with positive feelings.
 Some major brands even go as far as only promoting the feelings in their advertisements, because we all know what the product is.
 If you’re in that stage, you’ve reached true “brand recognition”.
 If you succeed in making people feel certain feelings because they’ve bought something from you, the way I feel when I drink a Diet Coke, for instance, you’ve hit the jackpot.